Report faults online

 Please report a road or travel issue directly to KCC, or choose a link from the most common issues below:

-KCC's online reporting system also enables you to track faults.
+KCC's online reporting system also enables you to track faults that you have reported.

-DO NOT use KCC's online reporting system if the problem may cause an accident.
+DO NOT use KCC's online system if the problem may cause an accident.

 Instead, call KCC immediately on 03000 418 181 between 09.00 and 17.00 Monday to Friday.

 At all other times call 03000 419 191.